AronGreen/bpr-uml-shared/README.md

 `pip install git+https://github.com/AronGreen/bpr-uml-shared.git#egg=bpr-uml-shared`

-when updating the package, just uninstall it first:
+when updating the package, it is necessary to uninstall the package, update requirements.txt, install the package and lastly install again.

+Like this:

 ```
 pip uninstall -y bpr-uml-shared
+pip freeze | Out-File requirements.txt
 pip install git+https://github.com/AronGreen/bpr-uml-shared.git#egg=bpr-uml-shared
+pip freeze | Out-File requirements.txt
 ```

+The reason is that pip will specify a specific commit in requirements.txt and will not update it if pip freeze is only run in the last step.

 ## Development